mxagar/accelerated_computer_science_coursera/03_Unordered_DS/README.md

   - No multi-edges: between two nodes/vertices there is only one edge.
 - Connected graph: all vertices/nodes have a path connecting them.
 - Connected component: a subgraph which is a connected graph.
+- Dense and sparse graphs
+  - Dense graphs have many connections and tend to have `m -> n^2` edges
+  - Sparse graphs have less connections and tend to have `m -> n` edges
+  - Thus, no matter how the graph is, usually `m > n`

 Concepts that are introduced later:
 - Complete subgraph